In this installment of 3 Reasons to Watch, our hand-cranked Apple TV+ recommendation engine, we’re looking at the dystopian sci-fi show du jour, Silo.

 2. Rebecca Ferguson in beast mode

 Rebecca Ferguson is known to millions as the second fiddle to Tom Cruise in the last few Mission: Impossible movies, the villain in the Stephen King adaptation Doctor Sleep, and the queen in Denis Villeneuve’s elephantine Dune movies.
-But what she had not yet been allowed to be was a lead.
+Silo finally allows here to tackle a lead role.

-Silo affords her this opportunity, and she does not waste a second of it.
+Ferguson does not waste a second of this opportunity.
 Haunted, angry, angsty, driven, ferocious — this is the Rebecca Ferguson show, her own showcase a la Sigourney Weaver in the Alien movies.
 When Ferguson’s on screen, you don’t want to look anywhere else.

 3. Subterranean relationships